 - Street outreach – develops relationships to connect homeless adults with services and provide basic survival gear

 - Drop-in services – shower and laundry

 - Case management services – food support, housing referrals, and independent living skills support (medication assistance, transportation assistance, education, skills development, crisis assistance, resource development, medical and psychiatric coordination)

 Need help determining which program can help you?

-With 65 programs that cover a broad base of inpatient and outpatient mental health services, it’s difficult to know where to begin.
+With more than programs that cover a broad base of inpatient and outpatient mental health services, it’s difficult to know where to begin.
 Our Central Access team can help.
 Central Access is available at 651-774-0011, Monday through Friday from 7:00 a.m. – 5:30 p.m.
-See our Contact Us page for holiday hours.

 An estimated 15,000 – 20,000 unsheltered people experience homelessness at any given night in Minnesota and 40,000 – 50,000 people experience it annually, according to Wilder Research’s 2018 Minnesota Homeless Study.
 Since 2015, Wilder reports a 62 percent increase in the number of people outside the shelter system sleeping in a car, on transit or in encampments.